spedas/pyspedas/docs/source/utilities.rst

 pyspedas.time_interpolate() interpolates along time independently for each component of a scalar, vector, matrix, or higher-dimensional series.
 It accepts tplot names (including lists and wildcards) or dictionaries containing ``x`` and ``y``.
-This initial implementation supports linear interpolation only.
+Select the interpolation with ``method`` (default ``'linear'``):

+* ``'linear'``: interpolate between adjacent samples.
+* ``'quadratic'``: fit a polynomial through the local three-point neighborhood, matching IDL ``INTERPOL, /QUADRATIC``.
+* ``'spline'``: fit a natural cubic spline over each local four-point neighborhood, matching IDL ``INTERPOL, /SPLINE``.
+This is not a single global spline fit.
+* ``'nearest'``: copy the closest sample, choosing the earlier time at midpoint ties.
+* ``'previous'``: copy the latest sample at or before the target time.
+At an exact source time, select that sample.

+Quadratic requires three samples and spline requires four.
+With fewer samples, these methods fall back to linear interpolation; a single sample is repeated, and a component with no remaining samples produces NaNs.
+Counts are per component after NaN removal when ``ignore_nans=True``.
+Without NaN removal, missing values propagate through the local neighborhood; they do not trigger fallback.
+Exact source samples are copied for all methods.
 Existing interpolation routines remain unchanged.

-Like IDL SPEDAS, the default is to extrapolate.
+Like IDL SPEDAS, the default is to extrapolate using the selected method.
+Quadratic and spline extend their endpoint neighborhoods; nearest and previous repeat endpoint values.
 Use ``nan_extrapolate=True`` to keep the target grid and fill outside source coverage with NaNs, ``no_extrapolate=True`` to trim it, or ``repeat_extrapolate=True`` to repeat first/last finite values per component.
 These options are mutually exclusive.